I am sure you have heard the phrase ‘let go’, more than a few times.

 What does letting go mean?
 What do you let go?

 We usually use this phrase, when we see someone re-living in his mind past pains and failure.

 Most people are unable to quit the past and go on.
 They keep thinking about it, causing themselves unnecessary continual pain and suffering.

 The problem is most people don’t know how to let go.
 They are even afraid to let go.
 They are too attached to the past, even if it was not a happy past.

 Do you, like most people, fear you might lose something in the process of letting go?
 Losing what is causing pain is a blessing.
 It is not a loss.

 Too much involvement past memories, suffering, unhappy thoughts and negative people, can take too much of your time, energy and health.
 This involvement agitates your mind and feelings, obstructs common sense, and prevents you from enjoying inner peace.
 Letting go is the answer.

 What Is “Letting Go?”

-- It is stopping the attachment to the past, especially to painful past memories, and focusing on the present.
+- It means stopping the attachment to the past, especially to painful past memories, and focusing on the present.
 When you release the past you can start accepting the present.

 - It is non-attachment to results.
 This means that you do your best in every situation, but if things do not turn well or as planned, you don’t dwell on them and don’t get disappointed or discouraged.